-Bath v Allianz [2026] NSWSC 165: when silence in hospital records is treated as decisive
+Bath v Allianz [2026] NSWSC 165: hospital-record silence is not automatically decisive

-Bath v Allianz Australia Insurance Limited [2026] NSWSC 165 is a useful corrective to a recurring NSW CTP forensic problem: elevating silence in early hospital records into a determinative finding against causation.
+Bath v Allianz Australia Insurance Limited [2026] NSWSC 165 is a practical NSW CTP authority against a recurring error: treating absence of a complaint in early hospital records as determinative against causation.

 What happened